BEAUTY IN THE EYE OF THE UPHOLDER

-What is quite astonishing throughout the whole design and build process is that, apart from a couple of machines, such as the compressor and button-making press, the entire procedure is done by hand.
-“This gives us the ability to work with the client to the finest detail.
-A business model like no other.” attests owner, Paul Fleming.
+What is quite astonishing throughout the whole design and build process is that, apart from the compressor and button-making press, the entire procedure is done by hand.
+When you buy a Fleming & Howland, you’re buying a piece of furniture made to stay with you for life.

 It’s not all bespoke of course.
 Fleming & Howland’s standard collection of sofas and chairs will suit most buyers and the same attention to detail applies.
 Recent innovations have included a departure from leather into wool, linen and velvet, reinterpretations of classic furniture shapes using brightly coloured leathers, and new pieces inspired by the company’s vast archive of designs.